marionebl/jaketrent-blog/content/post/enforce-git-commit-message-format.md

 <!--more-->

+Updated: 28 Aug 2017 to use commitmsg hook.
+Thanks to [marionebl](https://github.com/marionebl).

 ## Power of a Convention

 You could choose any format.
 One git commit message format that I like is [conventional commits](https://conventionalcommits.org/).
 With a convention, you can [generate a changelog](https://github.com/conventional-changelog/conventional-changelog) or use tools like lerna to automatically determine what package versions to [publish](https://github.com/lerna/lerna#--conventional-commits).